pyrsmk/qwest/README.md

 ----------

 - Blackberry 10.2.0 (and maybe others) can [log an error saying json is not supported](https://github.com/pyrsmk/qwest/issues/94) : set `responseType` to `auto` to avoid the issue
-- as stated in a [previous issue](https://github.com/pyrsmk/qwest/issues/90#issuecomment-160496242), under certain circumstances, when dealing with CORS you could need to set `cache` to `true`
 - the `catch` handler will be executed for status codes different from `2xx`; if no data has been received when `catch` is called, `response` will be `null`
 - `auto` mode is only supported for `xml`, `json` and `text` response types; for `arraybuffer`, `blob` and `document` you'll need to define explicitly the `responseType` option
 - if the response of your request doesn't return a valid (and recognized) `Content-Type` header, then you __must__ explicitly set the `responseType` option
-- if an error occurs in a `then()` callback, it will be caught by the `catch()` promise
-- the default `Content-Type` header is `application/x-www-form-urlencoded` for `post` and `xhr2` data types, with a `POST` request
+- the default `Content-Type` header for a `POST` request is `application/x-www-form-urlencoded`, for `post` and `xhr2` data types
 - if you want to set or get raw data, set `dataType` option to `text`
 - as stated on [StackOverflow](https://stackoverflow.com/questions/8464262/access-is-denied-error-on-xdomainrequest), XDomainRequest forbid HTTPS requests from HTTP scheme and vice versa
-- promises are asynchroneous, even with `sync` requests
-- IE8 only support basic request's methods
+- IE8 only supports basic request methods

 License
 -------